-Scleroderma Atlantic is committed to being a reliable source of information and resources related to scleroderma.
+Scleroderma Atlantic is committed to providing reliable resources related to scleroderma.

-Our resources include informative webinars, patient guides, informational documents and links.
+Our resources include informative webinars, patient guides, informational videos, documents, and links.

 We encourage you to bookmark and continue to refer to this resources page as it is updated regularly.